csassaman/CSE-1320---Intermediate-Programming/Dynamic Memory Allocation/README.md

 # Dynamic Memory Allocation

 - C gives the programmer the tools to allocate memory dynamically through several functions in `stdlib.h`
-- Dynamic memory allocation is a powerful too which alows our programs to adapt to varying inputs, but it comes with increased development overhead
+- Dynamic memory allocation is a powerful tool which allows our programs to adapt to varying inputs, but it comes with increased development overhead
 - Functions realated to dynamic memory allocation
   - `malloc`
   - `calloc`